AnkitSharma-007/blogsite/README.md

 This command will deploy your angular application on Firebase and upon success it will give you a hosting URL.

 This completes our application.
 We learned how to create a simple blogging application using Angular on frontend and cloud firestore as database.

+# Delete a blog post

+We will add the feature of deleting a blog.
+Add the following code in the blog service.

+    deletePost(blogID: string) {
+    	return  this.db.doc('blogs/' + blogID).delete();
+    }

+Open [`src/app/components/blog-card/blog-card.component.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-card/blog-card.component.ts) and add the delete method definition as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-card/blog-card.component.ts#L26-L34](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-card/blog-card.component.ts#L26-L34)

+    delete(postId) {
+    if (confirm('Are you sure')) {
+      this.blogService.deletePost(postId).then(
+    	() => {
+    	  alert("Blog deleted successfully");
+    	}
+      );
+	 }
+    }

+# Edit an existing blog post

+We will now implement the functionality to edit an existing blog.
+Add the following code definition in [`blog.service.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L36).

+    updatePost(postId: string, post: Post) {
+    	const  putData = JSON.parse(JSON.stringify(post));
+    	return  this.db.doc('blogs/' + postId).update(putData);
+    }

+Add the routing for edit functionality in `app.module.ts` as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/app.module.ts#L44](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/app.module.ts#L44)

+    RouterModule.forRoot([
+      ...
+      { path: 'editpost/:id', component: BlogEditorComponent },
+      ...
+    ])

+We will fetch the id of the blog from the URL with the help of `ActivatedRoute` class.
+Open [`blog-editor.component.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L26) and add the following code in the constructor.

+    if (this._route.snapshot.params['id']) {
+    	this.postId = this._route.snapshot.paramMap.get('id');
+    }

+Update the `ngOnInit` method inside the `BlogEditorComponent` class  as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L31-L43](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L31-L43)

+    ngOnInit() {
+    this.setEditorConfig();
+    if (this.postId) {
+      this.formTitle = 'Edit';
+      this.blogService.getPostbyId(this.postId).subscribe(
+    	(result: Post) => {
+    	  if (result) {
+    		this.setPostFormData(result);
+    	  }
+    	}
+      );
+     }
+    }

+We will add the method to set the edit form when we click on “Edit” button on blog card in the home page.
+The method definition is shown below.

+    setPostFormData(postFormData) {
+    	this.postData.title = postFormData.title;
+    	this.postData.content = postFormData.content;
+    }

+Upon clicking on Save we need to handle to case of both adding a new blog as well as editing an existing blog.
+Hence we will update the `saveBlogPost` as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L68-L83](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L68-L83)

 # Next Steps

 We can extend this application by adding new features.
 Some of them are mentioned below.